miniMax18/zeton_react/README.md

 Next step in browser We can launch view of our frontend app without backend by endpoint below:
 ### `http://localhost:3000`

-Another usefull prompt in cli to check our images or containers situation:
+Another useful prompt in cli to check our images or containers situation:
 ### `docker images`
 ### `docker ps`